Muniprakash/jekyll-blog/index.md

 ---
-date: '2017-06-25T16:02:50.696Z'
+date: '2017-07-11T05:40:45.708Z'
 layout: home
 ---
-# <a id="_wcbyik9p97p8"></a>Welcome to the new CMS
+# <a id="_wcbyik9p97p8"></a>Welcome to eSquareGlobal

-This is your home page.
-You can edit it just like a regular document.

-Cloudstitch will translate those edits into git commits with the associated repository.
-If you’re reading this because you’ve cloned the Jekyll Blog example on Cloudstitch, try changing this document, syncing your Cloudstitch project, and then viewing the git repository we created for you!
+Homed at the center of a major business city, Dubai.
+Has been in the Industry since 2015.

+Types of products available,

+1. Simple School product
+2. Special needs system
+3. Teacher management system

+Along the few past years we had researched a lot of types of schools and have gained abundant information.